Psychosocial Pressures

 Frameworks prior to Theory were developed without the benefit of these ideas.

 Frameworks in Development contains investigations that were influenced in whole or part by the theory, and often used the ideas to expedite and validate discovery.
+As part of this work, additional discoveries have been made.

 Applications